 Application requirements will vary depending on province, school, and program.
 A typical application will require your transcript and Medical Student Performance Record (provided to CaRMS directly by your medical school).
-You will also upload a recent Curriculum Vitae/Resume.
-There are two different types of CVs for CaRMs:
+You will also upload a recent Curriculum Vitae (CV)/Resume.
+There are two different types of CVs for CaRMS:

-1) A general CV must be completed via the CaRMS website and will be made available to all programs to which you apply.
-You will be able to enter details on the following: Language skills, licensure (Medical Council of Canada exams, any international medical training, etc.), achievements and interests, undergraduate education and CÉGEP, graduate education, medical education, clinical electives, professional training, work experience, volunteer experience, scholarly activities and research (publications and presentations), and more.

-2) You can upload customized CVs as separate documents and assign them to individual programs.
-If you are applying to multiple specialties, you may wish to upload multiple CVs tailored to each discipline.
+- 1) A general CV must be completed via the CaRMS website and will be made available to all programs to which you apply.
+You will be able to enter details on the following: Language skills, licensure (Medical Council of Canada exams, any international medical training, etc.), achievements and interests, undergraduate education and CÉGEP, graduate education, medical education, clinical electives, professional training, work experience, volunteer experience, scholarly activities, and research (publications and presentations), and more.
+This CV will not be tailored to each individual specialty if you apply to more than one specialty. - 2) You can upload customized CVs as separate documents and assign them to individual programs.
+If you are applying to multiple specialties, you may wish to upload multiple CVs tailored to each discipline of interest.
 Not all programs will review your customized CV, however, and thus it is important to review the list of required documents for each program to which you are applying.